Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 In coding interviews and wherever performance matters, you’ll often want to avoid O(n²) and look for ways to bring it down to O(n log n) or better.

-Think of it as the opposite of binary search: Instead of eliminating half the work at each step, you are often doubling the work with each extra input element.
+Think of it as the opposite of binary search.
+Instead of eliminating half the work at each step, you double the work with each extra input element.

 This happens in problems where each element can branch into multiple recursive calls.

-A classic example is generating all subsets of a set (also called the power set):
+A classic example is generating all subsets of a set (also called the power set).
+For each element, we make two recursive choices, include it or exclude it, leading to 2 × 2 × ... × 2 = 2ⁿ total combinations.

 This kind of growth becomes unmanageable very quickly.
 Even a small increase in n makes the runtime explode.

-But the good news is that many exponential-time problems can be optimized using techniques like memoization or dynamic programming
+The good news is that many exponential-time problems can be optimized using techniques like memoization or dynamic programming.

-These techniques prevent us from recomputing the same subproblems, often reducing the time from O(2ⁿ) down to a much more practical polynomial time, which makes the solution usable in real-world scenarios.
+These techniques prevent us from recomputing the same subproblems, often reducing the time from O(2ⁿ) down to a much more practical polynomial time, which makes the solution usable on real inputs.

 In general, exponential algorithms are fine only for very small inputs.
 For anything larger, you must either optimize or rethink the approach.